OPEN FROM March 1 - May 31

 - Develop, implement, monitor, and adjust plans, structures, and systems to address a significant school-level challenges based on data to improve student outcomes by

-- Understand, identify and apply knowledge of strengths (Gallup)
+- Understand, identify and apply knowledge of Gallup Clifton Strengths

 Participate fully in all components of the cohort experience including:

-- Two-day (August 2021) in-person group training session to build key relationships with fellow leaders in the GSLA cohort and begin critical coursework that frames the year-long learning experience (The training will be held at the local RESA)
+- Two-day in-person group session to build key relationships with fellow leaders in the GSLA cohort and begin critical coursework that frames the year-long learning experience (The session will be held at the local RESA)

-- A combination of monthly virtual and in-person meetings (In-person cohort sessions will be held regionally based on the make-up of the cohort.)
+- A combination of monthly virtual and in-person sessions (In-person cohort sessions will be held regionally based on the make-up of the cohort.)

 - Job-embedded leadership simulations and activities designed to develop skills in real-world applications

-- One-on-one or group coaching with a leadership coach throughout the year to maximize strengths
+- Personalized coaching with a leadership coach throughout the year to maximize strengths

 - Transferrable hours to a degree or certificate seeking program**